Aliases for PYCR1 Gene

 GeneCards Summary for PYCR1 Gene

 PYCR1 (Pyrroline-5-Carboxylate Reductase 1) is a Protein Coding gene.
-Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iib and Cutis Laxa, Autosomal Recessive, Type Iiib.
-Among its related pathways are Amino acid synthesis and interconversion (transamination) and Urea cycle and metabolism of amino groups.
+Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iiib and Cutis Laxa, Autosomal Recessive, Type Iib.
+Among its related pathways are Amino acid synthesis and interconversion (transamination) and Viral mRNA Translation.
 GO annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is PYCR2.

 UniProtKB/Swiss-Prot for PYCR1 Gene